“We sent a code to phone number +1(***)***-1234, enter the code to continue”.

 - You use multiple devices and are constantly on the move.

-In most apps and Apple, you can go to your account settings > privacy and/or password to set up two-factor authentication.
+In most apps and on Apple, you can go to your account settings > privacy and/or password to set up two-factor authentication.
 For Google, go to your account > security > two-step authentication > get started.
 And for new sites that you sign up for, you are often prompted to set it up when creating your account.

 So do the right thing and get double coverage.
 Please, and thank you.